ProjectMoon/ringmud/DEVELOPING.markdown

 ==================
 This is a quick guide to setting up a development environment for working on the RingMUD engine itself.
 This is **not** a guide for building MUDs on top of the engine.
-For that, see http://ringmud.thermetics.net.
+For that, see the [Thermetics.net RingMUD site](http://ringmud.thermetics.net).

 NOTE: The above website isn't actually complete yet, as RingMUD is basically in pre-alpha.